 Some of the first greenhouses were built in Rome and were considered a luxury for the wealthy and royals.
 Today, you can bring a little of this luxury to your own home with mini greenhouses.

-Greenhouses are used for scientific studies on plants, extending planting seasons, and growing non-native (exotic) plants.
+Greenhouses are popular for scientific studies on plants, extending planting seasons, and growing non-native (exotic) plants.
 With a greenhouse you can grow your own food, no matter the weather, saving money in the long run.
 While greenhouses are sold in stores, more and more individuals are building their own greenhouses for their backyards.
-They can be made with a frame of wood, PVC pipes, or strong metals, which is covered with panels made from materials like glass or plastic.

 While these greenhouses are useful, they’re also massive.
 Fortunately, there are ways of getting this green thumb experience on a small scale.
 A mini greenhouse can fit on your small deck or patio, a shelf, or even your desk.
 These mini greenhouses are similar to terrariums.
-However, greenhouses usually require watering while terrariums are usually permanently closed off with a lid, creating a natural water cycle and making them self-sufficient.
+However, greenhouses usually require watering while terrariums have a lid, creating a natural water cycle and making them self-sufficient.

-Thinking about creating your own unique greenhouse?
+Thinking about creating your own unique mini greenhouse?
 Listed below are a few Mindful ideas.

 - Greenhouse windows.
 You can make your own greenhouse will simple changes to your home.
 Consider creating a vertical greenhouse with a window in your home that gets a lot of sunlight.
 All you need is to line the window with several glass shelves and you’re done.